 Much of that can be done by curating good content vs. creating it, and you get basically the same external value for your sales reps at a fraction of the time.

 Do you think curating is as effective as prosuming, creating, mashing up, remixing or writing your own content to build your position as a thought leader in the industry?
 Certainly LinkedIn's own Social Selling Index (SSI) algorithm very highly favors curation but also creating it seems to have a dramatic impact.
 I shot up to 82 on SSI while my mentee is at 72 after 7,000 friends and almost a decade on LinkedIn sharing and curating.

 But what they really mean is that they want their reps to focus on selling.
 They want their best, highest-paid people focused on the activities that help them build relationships, rapport and velocity with targeted decision-makers at their best prospective accounts.
 I don’t really care whether you call it selling or sharing or helping or whatever.
 Your best reps should focus on sales.

 Let me ask you this?
-Are you able to leverage LinkedIn Publisher at the core of your social selling strategy?
+Are you able to leverage LinkedIn Publisher (Pulse) at the core of your social selling strategy?

 I outlined The Four Pillars of Strategic Social Selling in the post at this link.
 It's a new term which I believe I've coined with a brand new hashtag [#strategicsocialselling].
 To innovate the practice, I've combined the best of battle-tested neoclassical strategic selling frameworks and methodologies from the trenches with the best of the best from the Strategic Social Selling Unicorns.